MicrosoftDocs/azure-devops-docs/docs/artifacts/quickstarts/universal-packages.md

 ## Next steps

 In this quickstart, you published your first Universal Package and then downloaded back to your machine.
 To learn more about the Universal Package CLI, append `-h` to any CLI command.

-To use Universal Packages in a build, see the [Azure Pipelines doc for Universal Packages](../../pipelines/artifacts/universal-packages.md) or see the full [Universal Packages task documentation](../../pipelines/tasks/package/universal-packages.md).
+To use Universal Packages in Azure Pipelines, see the [Azure Pipelines doc for Universal Packages](../../pipelines/artifacts/universal-packages.md) or see the full [Universal Packages task documentation](../../pipelines/tasks/package/universal-packages.md).